 - Identify the leadership styles that motivate people and create a productive environment

 - Discover the common mistakes that companies may make when addressing poor employee retention

 U.S. Construction Industry Talent Development Report

-As construction contractors prepare to emerge from the industry recession, there is still a significant need to invest in our human resources, especially as the baby boomers continue to retire at increasing rates.
+As construction contractors prepare to emerge from the industry recession and as Baby Boomers continue to retire at increasing rates, there is a significant need to invest in our human resources.
 What is the best way for your company to go about finding and retaining the best talent?
 How do you measure the effectiveness of training in terms of outcomes and benefits?
-Discover the answers to these questions and hear anecdotes from construction contractors that were revealed in the talent development report during this interactive session.
+Discover the answers to these questions and hear anecdotes from construction contractors’ talent development during this interactive presentation.

 - Identify the training and development strategies that are now required to maximize performance and develop a culture of success

 - Examine the trends, training, challenges, concerns and innovations that have had an impact on the construction industry in the past year

 - Understand how to use these trends and strategies to guide training and development practices within your own firms